github/docs/content/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system.md

 ## Setting up the {% data variables.product.prodname_codeql_cli %} in your CI system

-You need to make the full contents of the {% data variables.product.prodname_codeql_cli %} bundle available to every CI server that you want to run CodeQL {% data variables.product.prodname_code_scanning %} analysis on.
+You need to make the full contents of the {% data variables.product.prodname_codeql_cli %} bundle available to every CI server that you want to run {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %} analysis on.
 For example, you might configure each server to copy the bundle from a central, internal location and extract it.
 Alternatively, you could use the REST API to get the bundle directly from {% data variables.product.prodname_dotcom %}, ensuring that you benefit from the latest improvements to queries.
 Updates to the {% data variables.product.prodname_codeql_cli %} are released every 2-3 weeks.
 For example:

 ```shell
 wget https://{% ifversion fpt or ghec %}github.com{% else %}<em>HOSTNAME</em>{% endif %}/github/codeql-action/releases/latest/download/codeql-bundle-linux64.tar.gz